 DEMANDS AND NEEDS

-This product meets the demands & needs of those clients who rent a vehicle in territories as defined in the Territory Section for the specified period for any one Rental Agreement and who have paid a premium in return for this policy.
+This product meets the demands & needs of those clients who rent a vehicle in territories as defined in the Geographical limits Section for the specified period for any one Rental Agreement and who have paid a premium in return for this policy.
 Further details of the key benefits are as outlined below.
 This statement does not form part of your policy.
-You have not received any personal recommendations from Insuremycarhire.com.
+You have not received any personal recommendations from Insurance4carhire.com.

 STATEMENT OF PRICE

-Already included within each of the above Policies' inclusive annual costs there is a Policy Fee of £20.99 and any applicable Insurance Premium Tax at 6%.
+Already included within each of the above Policies' inclusive annual costs there is a Policy Fee of £11.59 and Insurance Premium Tax at the applicable rate.